 limits activities such as sports, and makes the knee more prone to

-damage.
 When this is the case, ACL reconstruction surgery is recommended to prevent new and ongoing problems.

-The main criteria for ACL reconstructive surgery are:
+The main criteria for ACL reconstruction surgery are:

-In ACL reconstruction surgery, the damaged ligament is completely removed and replaced with a graft that simulates the ACL.
+In ACL reconstruction surgery, the damaged ligament is completely removed and replaced with a graft that simulates the anterior cruciate ligament.
 This graft can be created from other soft tissues either from around your own knee (autograft) or from donor tissue (allograft).
-Here, we will look at the three types of ACL graft used and the pros and cons of each.

 Advantages: Easier to fix into place because of the bone blocks at either end

 Disadvantages: Removal of part of the patellar tendon can lead to inflammation and resultant patellar tendonitis and anterior knee pain.
 Cannot be done if your tendon is too narrow or short